HealthCatalyst/SSIS/R Extensibility Instructions.md

 2. Look in Integration Services Catalogs -> SSISDB -> Catalyst Extensibility and right click on the `ExternalScriptExecution` package and click on Reports -> ...
 Standard Executions

-### Common issues
+### Common fixes

-- When running a batch, if predictins aren't made and you see this error in EDW Console
+- When running a batch, if predictions aren't made and you see this error in EDW Console

   ```
   The SELECT permission was denied on the object 'operations', database 'SSISDB'